 Electricity spending time

-According to a recent Department of Transportation study, national primary energy electricity consumption received an annual savings of 0.02 percent in 2007 due to daylight saving time.
-That is the approximate amount of electricity Tempe, Ariz., uses in a year.
+According to a Department of Transportation study, national primary energy electricity consumption received an annual savings of 0.02 percent in 2007 due to daylight saving time.
+That is the approximate amount of electricity Tempe, Arizona, uses in a year.